TutsWiki/source/content/java/postgresql.md

 - Initially, `ResultSet` will have a cursor on the first record of the queried data.
 The Queried record can be fetched by the `next()` method of `ResultSet` which moves the cursor to the next record.
 - The `getInt()` and `getString()` methods are used to get the Data of a result where the parameter will specify the column for which method is called, and the return value will be the value of the specified column.

-## Update existing record in table
+## Update existing record in the table

 ### Code
 ```java